 Meanwhile, the whereabouts of ousted Ukrainian President Viktor Yanukovych remains unclear one day after he left Kyiv for his support base in the country's east.

 Opposition party leader Vitali Klitschko said Sunday the ousted leader should take full responsibility for the recent deadly violence in Ukraine.

 Mr. Yanukovych, who had fled Kyiv for the eastern city of Kharkiv, said parliament's decisions are illegal.
-He likened the opposition to Nazis and insisted he will not resign or leave Ukraine.
+He likened the opposition to Nazis and insisted that he will not resign or leave Ukraine.

-Protests erupted in November when Mr. Yanukovych backed out of a trade deal with the European Union in favor of closer ties to Russia.
+Protests erupted in November when President Yanukovych backed out of a trade deal with the European Union in favor of closer ties to Russia.
 The protests began peacefully, but descended into violence.
 Nearly 100 people were killed, including some protesters shot in the head by police snipers.